Naman-1234/BuildWebOnline/README.md

 ## About

-📌 This is an web app consisting of several text Editors specifically for HTML,CSS and JavaScript.
+📌 This is an web app consisting of several text Editors specifically for HTML,CSS and JavaScript.<br>
-📌 Real Time Editor and Output makes front Web Development absorbing and peaceful.
+📌 Real Time Editor and Output makes front Web Development absorbing and peaceful.<br>
 📌 Neither boilerplate code nor linking files is required.
 You can start coding right away. 😇

 ## Demonstration: